We have record of the following runoff elections:

 If your ballot is not marked as “accepted” you should immediately contact your county to make sure your vote counts.Click here to find the contact information for your county elections office.
 If you have additional questions or cannot get additional information from your county officials, please call or text the Election Protection Hotline at 866-OUR-VOTE (866-687-8683).

-PLEASE ACT AS SOON AS POSSIBLE because if you need to provide ID or something else to your county you will only have until 5pm on Friday, November 8th to do so to ensure your vote counts.
+PLEASE ACT AS SOON AS POSSIBLE because if you need to provide ID or something else to your county you will only have until 5pm on Friday after Election Day to do so to ensure your vote counts.

 You can still vote.
 When you vote, whether in person or with a vote-by-mail ballot, your registration status will be changed to “active”.